mapprotocol/developer-docs/docs/base/mapo-relay-chain/marker/validator_en.md

 ## register

-To register a new validator, use the following command.
-This command will transfer your commission, ecdsaPublicKey, blsPublicKey, blsG1PublicKey, and BLSProof to the management contract for asset management and protection.
-Your ecdsaPublicKey, blsPublicKey, and BLSProof will be obtained from the specified keystore.
-The ECDSA public key used for consensus by the validator should match the signer of the validator and be 64 bytes long.
-The BLS public key used for consensus should have a proof of ownership and be 129 bytes long.
-The BLS G1 public key used for consensus should be 129 bytes long.
-The proof of ownership for the BLS public key consists of a signature on the account address and is 129 bytes long.
+Register a new validator.
+Through this command, we will transfer your Commission, ecdsaPublicKey, blsPublicKey, blsG1PublicKey, and BLSProof to the management contract to manage and secure your assets.
+Your ecdsaPublicKey, blsPublicKey, and BLSProof will be obtained through the specified keystore.
+The ECDSA public key that the validator is using for consensus should match the validator signer and be 64 bytes in length.
+The BLS public key that the validator is using for consensus should pass proof of possession and be 129 bytes in length.
+The BLS G1 public key that the validator is using for consensus should be 129 bytes in length.
+The BLS public key proof-of-possession consists of a signature on the account address and is 129 bytes in length.

 Parameter description: